openwrt/packages/net/banip/files/README.md

 Both local lists also accept domain names as input to allow IP filtering based on these names.
 The corresponding IPs (IPv4 & IPv6) will be extracted and added to the Sets.
 You can also start the domain lookup separately via /etc/init.d/banip lookup at any time.

 **allowlist-only mode**
 banIP supports an "allowlist only" mode.
-This option restricts the internet access from/to a small number of secure MACs, IPs or domains, and block access from/to the rest of the internet.
-All IPs and Domains which are _not_ listed in the allowlist (plus the external Allowlist URLs) are blocked.
+This option skips all blocklists and restricts the internet access only to specific, explicitly allowed IP segments - and block access to the rest of the internet.
+All IPs which are _not_ listed in the allowlist (plus the external Allowlist URLs) are blocked.

 **MAC/IP-binding**
 banIP supports concatenation of local MAC addresses with IPv4/IPv6 addresses, e.g. to enforce dhcp assignments.
 Following notations in the local allow and block lists are allowed: